usdoj-crt/beta-ada/_pages/index.md

 hero:
   content: |-
     Disability rights are civil rights.
-From voting to parking, the ADA protects people with disabilities and helps businesses and local governments ensure their facilities and services are accessible.
+From voting to parking, the ADA is a law that protects people with disabilities in many areas of public life.
   heading: |-
     The Americans with Disabilities Act (ADA) protects people with disabilities from discrimination.